 Risk Governance

 Astellas established the Global Risk and Resilience Management Committee (“GRRC”) and Divisional Risk and Resilience Committees (“DRRCs”) to provide effective oversight of key risks and mitigation activities.
-The Internal Audit observes these committee meetings to ensure that these key risks are taken into consideration in their priorities.
+Internal Audit observes these committee meetings to ensure that these key risks are taken into consideration in their priorities.
+GRRC consists of several CxOs and representatives from risk functions.
 Global risks are ultimately reported to the Board.
-The diagram below summarizes Astellas’ risk governance.

 Enterprise Risk Management Process

-The Risk Management Team in Corporate Strategy facilitates the Enterprise Risk Management (ERM) process with the internal stakeholders annually.
 Our risk assessment process is both top-down and bottom-up.
-To enable the prioritization, we assess the impact and likelihood of each risk, considering the mitigations currently in place.
+To enable prioritization, we assess the impact and likelihood of each risk, considering the mitigations currently in place.

 Risk owners develop action plans to reduce the level of risk exposure and enhance the resilience.
 Global Risks (risks that require enterprise-level attention due to their nature and impact) are discussed and endorsed at the GRRC.
 GRRC also monitors Emerging Risks, which we define as uncertainties arising from trends that are on the company’s radar but whose full extent and associated implications are not yet clear.
-Sometimes, an Emerging Risk is subsequently included in the risk register as a Global or Divisional risk following the discussion at the GRRC.
+Sometimes, an Emerging risk is subsequently included in the risk register as a Global or Divisional risk following the discussion at the GRRC.

 Global Risks Overview

-The table below summarizes the Global Risks.
-Any forward-looking statements are based on judgments at the end of FY2024.
+The table below summarizes the currently identified Global Risks.
+Any forward-looking statements are based on judgments at the end of FY2025.
 In addition to these risks, there are many other risks.
 Some risks are unique to the pharmaceuticals business, such as the uncertain nature of research and development, the risk of being infringed upon or infringing intellectual property rights, risk of drug side effects or safety issues arising thereof, and the risk of Astellas Group business’ partial dependence on licensing and sales of third-party developed drugs.
 Other risks include the infringement of related laws and regulations (e.g., competition with rival products, environment, health and safety); commercial litigations; delays or stoppages in manufacturing due to natural disasters; and exchange rate fluctuations.
 Such risks may affect the Astellas Group’s business results and financial position.

 | Risk | Key | Context | Key Mitigation Actions (Examples) |